NovakJakub7/matrix-operations/README.md

 # matrix-operations

 Simple module for working with matrices written in C.
-Including some basic unit testing for the library functions and error logging.
+Including some basic unit testing for the library functions with Unity and error logging.
 Feel free to improve and/or to change what you need.

 ## Instalation